VolkanSah/Codey/README.md

 # 🐾 Codey - Your Personal GitHub Pet

 #### The Full RPG Experience
+Better to use with your GitHub Account, for Repos use Cody Lite 🙂

 A powerful script that transforms your GitHub activity into a comprehensive digital pet, complete with deep RPG stats and dynamic growth.